 Education is one of the best long-term investments.
 The paradox of education is it is extremely important to help you build wealth, yet it is also inexpensive or free today.
 Rich people are reading all the time.
 Poor people are watching TV all the time!

-For less than $35 after tax you can order my upcoming bestseller, Millionaire Milestones: Simple Steps To Seven Figures, and immediately gain a competitive advantage to building wealth.
-Pick up a copy on Amazon today to build more wealth than 90% of the population.
+For $33 after tax you can order my upcoming bestseller, Millionaire Milestones: Simple Steps To Seven Figures, and immediately gain a competitive advantage to building wealth.
+Pick up a copy on Amazon today to build more wealth than 93% of the population.
+I am also the WSJ bestseller of Buy This Not That.

 If you want to learn how to negotiate a severance and be free from a job you dislike, then read How To Engineer Your Layoff.
 A severance package was my #1 catalyst to leave finance behind in 2012.
 I haven't returned to work since thanks to receiving a six-figure severance package.
 Freedom is priceless.
 Use the code “saveten” at checkout to save $10.